sdorra/airline/Migrating.md

 ### CommandMetadata

-The extended help are no longer expressed directly as fields but as instances of `HelpSection`.
+The extended help details are no longer expressed directly as fields but as instances of `HelpSection`.
 The `getHelpSections()` method provides access to the extended help sections present for a command.

 ### OptionMetadata